validatorjs/validator.js/README.md

     regex(pattern, modifiers)       //Usage: regex(/[a-z]/i) or regex('[a-z]','i')
     notRegex(pattern, modifiers)
     len(min, max)                   //max is optional
+    isUUID(version)                 //Version can be 3 or 4 or empty, see http://en.wikipedia.org/wiki/Universally_unique_identifier
     isDate(date)
     in(options)                     //Accepts an array or string
     notIn(options)